grrtvnlw/Catch-The-Monster/README.md

 - Challenge #3: Writing Code to Handle Multiple Scenarios

 ## Minimum Viable Product
-We received the folloing instructions for this assignment:
+We received the following instructions for this assignment:

-# Setup
+### Setup

 First, you'll need to install the `pyglet` library so that `python3` can use it.